adastra21/adastra21.github.io/index.md

 layout: home
 ---

-My mission is to help organizations solve problems with social impact.

-I am an Analytics Leader with 6+ years of experience in business intelligence, analytics and data science in leading technology companies.
+Abdur Rehman is a Product Data Scientist with 6+ years of experience in business intelligence and analytics in leading technology companies in the US.

-I have a MS in Interdisciplinary Data Science from Duke University, and BS in Mathematical Economics from Gettysburg College.
+He graduated with a MS in Interdisciplinary Data Science from Duke University.

-Feel free to reach out if I can assist.
+Feel free to reach out with any requests.